VidCruiter Logo

 Findings

-People who feel stress due to being challenged by an unfamiliar format or who might be concerned about the safety of their personal data will have less favorable attitudes toward a video assessment.
+• People who feel stress from unfamiliar interview formats or data concerns will have less favorable attitudes toward a video assessment.

-Asynchronous interviews landed in the same favorability rating range as other non-interactive procedures like personality inventories or cognitive tests.
+• Asynchronous interviews landed in the same favorability rating range as personality and cognitive tests.

 Recommendations

-It can be beneficial for candidate confidence to provide more preparation time, as well as the ability to review and resubmit answers.
-Additionally, you can inform candidates that the videos that are captured in an asynchronous interview are just as safe as data that’s stored in an ATS.
+• Recruiters can provide more preparation time for candidates and let them review and resubmit answers, to help ease any interview nerves.
+Additionally, mention that videos captured in an asynchronous interview are just as safe as data that’s stored in an ATS.

-Make it clear that even though candidates don’t have an interaction live, they are guaranteed that someone is interacting with their interview.
-This is the biggest difference between human-rated asynchronous video interviews and personality inventories or cognitive tests.
+• Assure candidates that even though the interview isn’t live, someone will certainly interact with their responses.
+This is the biggest difference between human-rated asynchronous video interviews and psychometric tests.

-Choose an interview software provider that offers applicant tech support and a simple interface for candidates and raters.
-Explain somewhere in the process that asynchronous interviews guarantee all candidates an interview, so no one is filtered out before getting a chance to be on camera.
+• Choose an interview software provider that offers applicant tech support and a simple interface for candidates and raters.
+Explain that asynchronous interviews guarantee all candidates an interview, so no one is filtered out before being directly on camera.

 Carms ebook